plandes/util/doc/configuration.md

 * `replace`: completely replace the parent section (the parent contains the import declaration) with the child section
-* `child`: keep parent sections, but clobber fields with children
+* `parent`: clobber parent fields with children
-* `parent`: add children fields to parent sections for only those missing
+* `child`: add children fields for only those missing in the parent

-The value defaults to `replace` for backwards comparability.
+The value defaults to `parent` to closely mimic [ImportYamlConfig].

 ### YAML Conditionals